Connecticut Post Mall: 1960 - 1970

 The center gained its first anchor and major department store with the addition of a three-level, 155,000 square foot Alexander’s in August 1962.

 In April 1965 the Milford Cinema, a single-screen movie theater owned by the General Cinema Corp., opened in a newly constructed stand-alone facility on the southwest corner of the mall’s property.

 1970 - 1980

 In 1972 the Milford Cinema added a second-screen.

 In May 1976 a major fire broke out at the mall’s south end, resulting in the destruction of several stores.
 The damaged area was rebuilt as a two-level 86,000 square foot anchor store.
-The new space was ultimately occupied by Caldor’s department store and opened in April 1977.
+The new space was ultimately occupied by Caldor and opened in April 1977.

 The mall’s center court, adjacent to Alexander’s, was partially enclosed with an atrium in the late 1970s.
 The concourses of the mall extending north and south from the center remained open-air until 1981.

 In December 1979 the mall was sold to a U.S. subsidiary of Australia-based Westfield, Ltd.